nomad-coe/nomad/docs/develop/normalizers.md

-# How-to write a normalizer
+# How to write a normalizer

 ## Introduction